webmultipliers/blockstudio-boilerplate/README.md

 ### Root Files

-- `theme.json` — The theme configuration file.
+- `theme.json` — The theme configuration file and all styles that are assignable settings.
+This file is required for the theme to be recognized by WordPress as block-based.
-- `style.css` — The theme stylesheet.
+- `style.css` — The theme stylesheet that defines the theme name, version, author, and other details.
+We do not use this file for styles.
 - `functions.php` — The theme functions file.
+The file should be included, but all functionality is added via the plugin.
 - `index.php` — The theme index file.
+The file does not contain any code, but it's required for WordPress to recognize the theme.
 - `screenshot.png` — The theme screenshot.
+The file does not contain any code, but it's required for WordPress to display the theme in the admin.

 ### Template Files